joshua-hampton/exiftool-handler/README.md

 import module_exiftool_python3
 handler = module_exiftool_python3.Handler()
 ````

+Note that the code for the python2 and python 3 modules is identifical
+except for one line.

 `<image-file-path>` will be used to represent the path of an image file.
 This
 may be an absolute or a relative path and may use "`~`" to represent the path